🎉🎉🎉 Save 30% on The Online Prenatal Class for Couples THIS WEEKEND ONLY with code FOOLMENOT (that's almost $60)

 Hello!
 I’m Hilary — many people know me as The Pregnancy Nurse 👩⚕️.
-I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind this website Pulling Curls and The Online Prenatal Class for Couples. 🩺 I’ve had patients save their placenta (although the majority don’t) and I’ve read some studies on how it helps or doesn’t help.
+I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind this website Pulling Curls.
+I also had some severe postpartum anxiety, so if I can help you I’m hoping to!

 Eating your placenta?

 There are a few ways.
-I have heard of smoothies, we even had a woman eat hers raw in the delivery room (true story), but most people use placental encapsulation.
+I have heard of smoothies, we even had a woman eat the placenta raw in the delivery room (true story), but most people use placental encapsulation.

 Placenta Encapsulation pros and cons